knice/inquiry.ucsc.edu/source/_articles/2020-21/fertilizing-development.md

 important insights.
-This conclusion determined the [2019 Nobel Prize in Economic Sciences](https://www.nobelprize.org/uploads/2019/10/press-economicsciences2019-2.pdf), awarded to three researchers---Abhijit Banerjee, Esther Duflo, and Michael Kremer---for their pioneering efforts in applying this approach to the study of economics in developing countries.
+This conclusion determined the [2019 Nobel Prize in Economic Sciences](https://www.nobelprize.org/uploads/2019/10/press-economicsciences2019-2.pdf), awarded to three researchers&mdash;Abhijit Banerjee, Esther Duflo, and Michael Kremer&mdash;for their pioneering efforts in applying this approach to the study of economics in developing countries.
 This rigorous, quantitative methodology also drives the work of associate professor and development economist [**Jonathan